Azure/azure-service-operator/charts/azure-service-operator/README.md

 ### Authentication

-Choose one of the following authentication methods.
+Choose one of the following authentication methods:

 #### Service Principal